-Major components of the ball valve are the body, spherical ball, steam, and seats.
-The ball valve can be metal seated or soft seated.
-A ball valve may be unidirectional, bidirectional, or multidirectional, depending on the number of valve ports and the number of valve seats.
+Major components of the valve are the body, spherical ball, steam, and seats.
+It can be metal seated or soft seated.
+This valve may be unidirectional, bidirectional, or multidirectional, depending on the number of valve ports and the number of valve seats.
 Same as multiport plug valve.
 In the image below, you can see the 3-way ball valve.

 3 Way Ball Valve

-Depending on your requirement, you can arrange the port of the 3-way ball valve in the three-way.
+Depending on your requirements, you can arrange the port of valve in the three-way.